sevenrishi/HackerRank_Python/README.md

 # HackerRank_Python
-all codes of HackerRank Python preparation.
+All codes of HackerRank Python preparation.